odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           (at your own pace), exploring the nearby villages and woodland, complete with a picnic lunch.
-Sights on the trail include villages buzzing with little children, people farming their fields, elderly men enjoying their hookah over tea, cattle grazing, and the elegant magpie and much more.
+Sights on the trail include villages buzzing with little children, people farming their fields, elderly men enjoying their hookah over tea, cattle grazing, the elegant magpie, and much more.
         date: ''
         etd: ''